briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     device, or other similar electronic device located in the front windshield if the device meets both of the following:

-        1. _(A)_ It does not restrict the vehicle operator’s sight lines to the road and highway signs and signals.
+        1. _(A)_ It does not restrict the vehicle operator's sight lines to the road and highway signs and signals.

         2. _(B)_ It does not conceal the vehicle identification number.